rshariffdeen/Hercule/README.md

 # Hercule
-AST based differential tool to determine the faithfulness of a build-artifact compared to the source, which can be used to detect supply chain attacks
+An inter-package analysis technique for supply chain protection, that combines three analyses to identify malicious packages with high precision and high recall.
+Our approach incorporates an integrity check based on AST differentiation analysis, that can identify discrepancies between the distributed artifacts and the source repository.
+We then utilize CodeQL to detect malicious behavior using data-flow analysis.
+Lastly, we implement a transitive dependency analysis to identify malicious packages installed as part of the dependency resolution.

-Hercule is a behavior analysis tool for Python packages that can detect supply chain attacks.
+Hercule is a supply chain protection tool for Python packages that can accurately identify benign and malicious packages.
 Hercule is:

 * Accurate: Achieves a f1-score of 0.95 scanning nearly 5000 packages
 * Extensible: Hercule is designed so that it can be easily extended to support advanced behavior analysis using CodeQL queries